BPS Welcome Services

 Step 5: Invitations

-All applicants will receive an admissions decision letter in April-May 2023, which will share the student’s status (invited/not invited), composite score, and tier number, and waitlist if applicable.
-Please note that we do not accept appeals regarding final admissions decisions.
+All applicants will receive an admissions decision letter in late April-May 2024, which will share the student’s status (invited/not invited), composite score, SES Tier number, and waitlist if applicable.
+Please note that exam school decisions are final and we do not accept appeals.

-Applicants that receive an invitation to an exam school will be able to participate in a welcome event hosted by the school to meet the staff and learn about course offerings, extracurricular activities, and ask questions.
-We ask that families confirm their intent by completing the RSVP process by mid-May 2023.
+Applicants that receive an invitation to an exam school will be able to participate in a welcome event in the Spring of 2024 hosted by the school to meet the staff and learn about course offerings, extracurricular activities, and ask questions.